 Week 8 NFL Power Rankings (Teams 32–17)

-The NFL season is progressing rapidly, and with each passing week, the standings become increasingly captivating.
-Certain teams are beginning to gain momentum, while others appear to be trapped in a series of unfortunate events.
-This week’s lower tier of the rankings features a mixture of rebuilding franchises, struggling contenders, and one team still seeking its first victory.
+The NFL season is flying by, and every week the standings get a little more interesting.
+Some teams are starting to heat up, while others can’t seem to catch a break.
+This week’s lower half of the rankings includes a mix of rebuilding squads, struggling contenders, and one winless team.

 32. New York Jets (0–7)